loyihsu/data-structures-and-algorithms-in-swift/Data Structures/Stack/README.md

 # Stack

-A stack is a specialized array that elements are pushed and popped from the same end (Last In First Out).
+A stack is a specialized collection that elements are pushed and popped from the same end (Last In First Out).

 ## How to use this?